musthafiz/Performance-testing-for-OpenCart-Website/README.md

 # Test execution (from the Terminal)

-- JMeter should be initialized in non-gui mode.
+- JMeter should be initialized in non-GUI mode.
-- Make a report folde in **bin** file.
+- Make a report folder in the **bin** file.
 - Run Command in __jmeter\bin__ file.

     ### Make jtl file